Radhika-Keni/Radhika-Keni/README.md

 💁 About Me

-I'm a Computer Science Engineer with 9 years of experience in software(JAVA/J2EE/Middleware/Java Script) Development & leading development teams.Post this 9 year stint ,I decided to pursue my post-graduation in AI-ML .I did a Post Graduate Degree in Artificial Intelligence & Machine learning from the University of Texas at Austin with a major in Computer Vision and graduated from the same in 2022.
+I'm a Computer Science Engineer with 9 years of experience in software development(primarily inJAVA/J2EE/Middleware) & leading development teams.Post this 9 year stint ,I decided to pursue my post-graduation in AI-ML .I did a Post Graduate Degree in Artificial Intelligence & Machine learning from the University of Texas at Austin with a major in Computer Vision and graduated from the same in 2022.

 💻 About My Projects